Taxi Driver

 Gary C grew up in Canada and came to the UK when he was 15.
 He spent some time trying many different careers before meeting his wife and becoming a taxi driver.
 Gary loves to learn and has acheived many qualifications as an adult in subjects such as IT, catering and diving.
 He hopes to become a chef in the future when he is fully qualified.

-More information about Taxi and cab drivers and chauffeurs
+More information about Delivery drivers and couriers

 ?